cthoyt/cthoyt.github.io/_posts/2024/2024-06-08-easy-orcid.md

 cross-references, and is not complete.
 To capture _all_ would be a lot of work and require many more corner cases to less common services.
 I also threw away links to non-professional social networks like Facebook/Instagram.
-I also made the value judgement to throw away links to Twitter since it doesn't reflect open and inclusive scientific community values anymore.
+I also made the value judgment to throw away links to Twitter since it doesn't reflect open and inclusive scientific community values anymore.

 | Resource                                                  |     Count |